somhi/jtframe/doc/sim.md

 To simulate the SDRAM load operation use **-load** on sim.sh.
 The normal download speed 1/270ns=3.7MHz.
 This is faster than the real systems but speeds up simulation.
 It is possible to slow it down by adding dead clock cycles to each transfer.
 The macro **JTFRAME_SIM_LOAD_EXTRA** can be defined with the required number of extra cycles.

-# Modules with simulation files added automatically
-Define and export the following environgment variables to have these modules added to your simulation when using sim.sh

-YM2203
-YM2149
-YM2151
-MSM5205
-M6801
-M6809
-I8051

-Many modules are also added depending on the contents of the project qip file.